TechnionTDK/jbs-ir/README.md

  * (For example: Java -jar JsonParser-1.0-jar-with-dependencies.jar jbs-text/ documentsForIndexing)
 * To index the documents run: `bin/post -c <core-name> <path-to-output-documents-directory>`

-##Velocity UI for searching
+##Admin UI
 You can use the Solr Admin UI for running queries, analysis and viewing core details.
 Please visit [Overview of the Solr Admin UI](https://cwiki.apache.org/confluence/display/solr/Overview+of+the+Solr+Admin+UI) for more information.

-If you wish for a more simplified UI, dedicated for allowing users to run queries, you are welcome to use the Velocity user UI we designed.
+You can access the Admin UI at: `http://<machine-name>:<Solr-port>`.
+To access a specific core: `http://<machine-name>:<Solr-port>/#/<core-name>`.
+You can read about the most useful features we found in the Admin UI here****.

+##Velocity UI for searching
+There is a basic UI for searching which you can access at: `http://<machine-name>:<Solr-port>/solr/<core-name>/browse`.
+We wanted to make some adjusments to that UI so it will present the data in a more friendly way.
+Solr use Velocity for their web UIs, so we worked on top of the example files under `<solr-home-dir>/example/files/conf/velocity`.
 To read more about Velocity, go to [The Apache Velocity Project](http://velocity.apache.org/).

-###Using our Velocity web UI
+###To get the Velocity web UI we configured
 * Copy `velocity` under `Solr configuration files` to `server/solr/<core-name>/conf` directory
 * Copy `browse-resources` under `Solr configuration files` to `server/solr/<core-name>/conf` directory
+* Run `bin\solr restart` from Solr home directory for the changes to apply
 * Access the UI at: `http://<machine-name>:<Solr-port>/solr/<core-name>/browse`
  * For example: http://tdk2.cs.technion.ac.il:8983/solr/jbs-ir/browse